indrani2502/c2c/README.md

 ## Team Technocrats

 ### Construction
-Contains the project on 2D and 3D
+A hand gesture tool which lets you visualise the free hand mapping as 3D